 - Edit a Thoroughbred Basic IPL file with vi or some other text editor.
 You can use this method to create and customize IPL files for each user.
 Because you can specify directories in more than one IPL file, you can create as many IPL files as you need.
-For more information on IPL files, please refer to the information on the IPLINPUT File in Volume II of this manual. - Use the procedures and information in this chapter.
+For more information on IPL files, please refer to the information on the IPLINPUT File in the Thoroughbred Basic Customization and Tuning Guide - System Files. - Use the procedures and information in this section.
 The install utility can automatically create directories and update the default IPLINPUT file.